FictionSmith/files/mayshin.md

 |---|---|
 Name origin | was given by her mother Starlight which stands for "Arisen-Hero" Nickname, if any | Nikole (everyone), Maya (sometime's her friends) Shin (formal-usualy by elders or Guardians) buddy or master (Tutrok)
-(if so, explain its origin – e.g. who created it?) | It is a rare female name from Akneria, usualy it is given to someone who is born on the fifth month of the year
+(if so, explain its origin – e.g. who created it?) | It is a rare female name in Aknerian, usualy it is given to someone who is born on the fifth month of the year
 Does s/he like the nickname | Doesn't seem t care except gets annoyed when Tutrok calles her "my buddy!"
 Birth date | May 7th
 Place of birth | Maine, United States
-Ethnic background | Plethoran-human
+Ethnic background | Aknerian-human
 Religion | Well she is a Guardian so...
 Degree of religious practice (e.g. orthodox, casual, lapsed) | Uncertain Current address | YES